spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/09-eks.md

 15. The settings page is where you can configure patching schedule, security scans, backup settings, setup role based access control (RBAC), and enable [Palette Virtual Clusters](/devx/palette-virtual-clusters).
 Review the settings and make changes if needed.
 Click on **Validate**.

 16. Review the settings summary and click on **Finish Configuration** to deploy the cluster.
-Be aware that provisioning an AWS EKS clusters can take serveral minutes.
+Be aware that provisioning an AWS EKS clusters can take several minutes.

 The cluster details page of the cluster contains the status and details of the deployment.
-Use this page to track the deploment progress.
+Use this page to track the deployment progress.

 # Validate